Suzanne's answers to your frequently asked questions. If you still have questions after reading this information, please send them to

 Question 5: Are your cattle suitable for people who have no experience with cattle - we've never owned livestock before?

-Answer 5: Yes, our small Galloway cattle are bred and trained to make it easy for first-time livestock owners to enjoy owning them.
+Answer 5: Yes, Gold Creek's small Galloway cattle are bred and trained to make it easy for first-time livestock owners to enjoy owning them.
 If you are willing to learn, not afraid to ask questions, and you will ask for help if the need arises, then you should be quite capable of looking after livestock.

 Question 6: How big are 'miniature' Galloway cattle?